Westside Family Handbook

 Appointments, Lessons, and Other Special Events

-Help your children maintain consistent attendance in school by scheduling routine medical and dental appointments, music lessons, and other special events after school hours.
-If your child has an appointment, please advise us via the attendance email and your child's teacher a day or two in advance so the teacher can plan for your child to leave early.
-Parents must go directly to the reception desk to sign their child before departing during the school day.
+Help your children maintain consistent attendance in school by scheduling routine medical and dental appointments, outside lessons, and other special events after school hours.
+If your child has an appointment, please advise us via the attendance email and your child's teacher a day or two in advance so the teacher can plan for your child to arrive late or leave early.
+Parents must go directly to the reception desk to sign their child in or out during the school day.

 Personal and Vacation Time

+We strongly discourage parents from taking their children out of school, specifically for extended vacations outside of scheduled school breaks.
 The classroom experience at Westside School is rich in projects, group activities, and hands-on experiences that cannot be replicated when a child is absent or tardy.
-The classroom curriculum moves at a constant pace, and no matter how hard you and your child work to cover the content missed, there are experiences that cannot be made up.
-We ask parents to limit personal/vacation travel with their children during the school year to scheduled school vacation times.
-While travel can be educational, it is important for classroom work to be sequential and consistent.
-If your child will be absent due to vacation, please email attendance@westsideschool.org AND notify the teacher(s) in advance.
-Any coordination regarding missed assignments and projects must be discussed directly with the teacher/advisor.
+The classroom curriculum moves at a constant pace, and no matter how hard you and your child work to cover the content missed, some experiences cannot be made up.

 Extended Medical Leave